ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 The three projects involved were:

 	* OpenMRS - A medical records system used in many developing countries, originally created to help with AIDS in Africa.
-	* BRL-CAD - A CAD program for developing 3D models, one of the first open source projects from the military.
+	* BRL-CAD - A CAD program for developing 3D models, one of the first open source projects from the United States Military.
-	* Mallard - An XML based documentation framework, from the Gnome documentation team.
+	* Mallard - An XML based documentation framework, from the Gnome Documentation Team.

 I was what they called a "free agent", someone not involved in a specific project that would help out.